You should do this before you throw the towel

 - Are you studying the subject you wanted to study?

-- Have you tried any possible alternatives?
+- Did you try out possible alternatives?

 Whoever has dealt intensively with all four questions knows at the latest what decision to make.